Mature Masculine

 Agape

 Agape is unconditional love.
-The ability to love others for who they are, not for what they give you.
+Agape is the choice and ability to love others for who they are, not for what they give us.
 It's not sentimentality or self-sacrifice.
-It's the mature capacity to care without keeping score, offering affection that remains steady even when unreturned or tested by disappointment.
+It's the mature capacity to care without keeping score, serving love steadily even when unreturned or tested by disappointment.

 This is the Caregiver archetype at maturity.
 The Mature Caregiver loves unconditionally while valuing himself deeply.
-He gives from fullness, not emptiness, understanding that sustainable love requires inner abundance and emotional grounding rooted in genuine self-worth.
+He gives from fullness, not emptiness, knowing that love you can keep giving requires something solid inside you, a well that doesn't run dry because it's fed by real self-worth.

 Agape and the Caregiver